MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Update the request for the quotation created in the previous practice with the vendor responses.

 ### Process the quotation for US-103.
-Enter the vendors’ replies to the request for quotation.
+Enter the vendorsâ€™ replies to the request for quotation.Â

 1. Go to the **Procurement and sourcing** module, then to **Requests for quotations**, and then to **All requests for quotations**.